vsummet/cms230notes/chap07.md

       With 8 bits, there are 2<sup>8</sup> patterns.
 What is the largest positive integer that can be represented in 8 bits using base two?
     </summary>
     2<sup>8</sup> - 1  =  256 - 1  =  255.<br>
   There are 256 patterns possible with 8 bits.
-But when these patterns represent integers, One of the patterns (0000 0000) is used for zero.
+But when these patterns represent integers, one of the patterns (0000 0000) is used for zero.
 You could also figure this out by noting that 11111111<sub>2</sub> is 255.
 </details>

 ## 7.2 - Largest Positive Integer in N Bits